-ASTM B 117 Salt Fog and Salt Spray testing is an accelerated method for evaluating coating and materials performance under highly corrosive marine conditions.
-B117 is commonly used for metals, plastics, woods, and coated materials of all kinds.
+Expert ASTM B117 salt fog and cyclic corrosion testing, with Houston’s largest salt fog (and cyclic) chamber and PhD corrosion consulting.
+B117 is widely used as a rapid method for evaluating coating and materials performance under highly corrosive marine conditions.
+ASTM B117 is commonly used for metals, plastics, woods, and coated materials of all kinds; ideally to compare two or more materials.

 “We simulate years of seaside exposure in a month or less with ASTM B117”